 Rosemary is also popular in aromatherapy since the scent reduces cortisol levels in the body.
 The oil has a woody fragrance that provides health benefits such improving cognitive function and boosting the immune system.

 Rosemary in the form of rosemary oil also plays a role in skincare.
 It’s a useful ingredient in acne treatments, and in boosting blood circulation in the skin.
-This post examines all the benefits of rosemary oil in for the skin.

 Use of Rosemary in History

 Rosemary was considered a sacred plant in Ancient Greece.
 Ancient greek scholars ate rosemary to help improve their memory and cognitive function.
 The Ancient Greeks wore rosemary around their necks when they wanted to boost their performance.